 Burlington is a medium-sized town located in the state of Kentucky.
 With a population of 16,944 people and three constituent neighborhoods, Burlington is the 26th largest community in Kentucky.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Burlington is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Burlington is a town of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Burlington who work in office and administrative support (16.69%), management occupations (13.42%), and sales jobs (11.87%).
+Burlington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Burlington is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Burlington who work in office and administrative support (16.03%), sales jobs (11.95%), and management occupations (10.37%).

-The overall education level of Burlington is somewhat higher than in the average US city of 21.84%: 25.26% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Burlington is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.11% of adults 25 and older in the town have at least a bachelor's degree.

+Burlington is a somewhat ethnically-diverse town.
 The people who call Burlington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Burlington residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Burlington include Irish, English, Italian, and Scottish.
+Important ancestries of people in Burlington include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Burlington is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and African languages.